 Changing ClickHouse® settings at the query level

-- Getting the list of ClickHouse® settings at the query level
+- Getting a list of ClickHouse® settings at the query level

 - Specifying ClickHouse® settings using the Yandex Cloud interfaces